Ahavah Davis

 Community Engagement Coordinator

 Maria-Paula McIntyre serves as the Program Coordinator for EngageTLH and the Community Ambassador Program.
 She enjoys building relationships that support developing community-led initiatives.
 During her time at the center, she has been dedicated to many programs, starting with youth mentoring and currently partnering with non-profit organizations across Tallahassee.
 Maria-Paula was born in Cali, Colombia and loves growing in her identity as a Latina in the United States.
-She commits to embracing her roots and creating spaces for the many voices of Latinx individuals to thrive.
-In her free time she enjoys practicing mindfulness, learning new languages, searching for music from other countries, reading Igbo literature, and drinking tea.
+She commits to embracing her roots, and in her free time enjoys practicing mindfulness, learning new languages, searching for music from other countries, reading Igbo literature, and drinking tea.

 Mary Mangan